On-site Versus Off-site SEO: What you Need to Know

 Elements of off-site SEO

 Link building: The algorithms that decide where a website ranks in search engines relates directly back to link building.
-Although this is only one of the factors that affects website ranking, these algorithms are influenced by link pointing to a website.
+Although this is only one of the factors that affect website ranking, these algorithms are influenced by links pointing to a website.
 If said links are coming from a trusted source, they are ranked higher.
 Thus, if a link to your website ends up on a high-ranking website, in it a vote of confidence in favour of your content.

-Unfortunately, link building is a tricky practice, and one that needs to happen naturally in order to positively affect your SEO and thus, your visibility.
+Unfortunately, link building is a tricky practice and one that needs to happen naturally in order to positively affect your SEO and thus, your visibility.
 Natural link building will involve other websites offering to post your links because they’ve found your content useful and worth linking.
 As mentioned in our onsite SEO section, this will happen if your content is of good quality.

 Further, guest posting is another form of solid content marketing.
 This involves writing a blog post for sites in your field that matter.
 This is another way to gain Google’s trust, as well as continuing to promote your business.

 Social media marketing: using social media to market your business has become a common practice.
 Not only is it cost effective, but it’s one of the fastest ways to promote your online content.
-There are specific rules and functions within the realm of social media marketing, and if you’re curious check out our article: The best social networks to increase your company's visibility
+There are specific rules and functions within the realm of social media marketing, and if you’re curious, check out our article: The best social networks to increase your company's visibility

 As you may have already guessed, both on-site and offsite SEO work to give visibility to your content.
 If you need more information about specific SEO practices to optimize your content, check out our article: What is an SEO-optimized article?

 Are you looking for SEO development services?